ronanchilvers/a5e-monster-data/README.md

 ```
 php process.php
 ```
-- You should end up with a load of markdown files in the `markdown` directory
+- You should end up with a load of markdown files in the `Level Up 5E Monster Data` directory
 - Test them by copying them into your Obsidian vault and trying out a statblock